 There are many opportunities to show your commitment to TSA and its student members at the national, state, or local levels.
 For example, individuals can serve as state contest technical committee members, supply contest materials or awards, serve as judges for competitive events, serve on the state advisory board, or even assist with state lobbying efforts.

 At the local level, there are opportunities to serve on the local advisory committees or be guest speakers.
-Companies can offer tours of their place of business, offer internships or provide mentors or assist with a community service project the TSA chapter may be engaged in.
+Companies can offer tours of their place of business, offer internships, provide mentors, or assist with a community service project in which a TSA chapter may be engaged.

-To become involved with your local TSA chapter, contact your state advisor, Mr. Tony Raymond at (720) 858-2794 or via email at firstname.lastname@example.org.
-The state advisor’s office can help you identify chapters in your area with whom you can form a working relationship.
+To become involved with your local TSA chapter, contact Bill Gilmore at (720) 858-2413 or via email at firstname.lastname@example.org.
+We can help you identify chapters in your area with whom you can form a working relationship.

-We look forward to working with you as we prepare students to “learn to live in a technical world.”
+We look forward to working with you as we prepare students to “learn to lead in a technical world.”